Creative New Zealand has 51 staff based in Wellington, Auckland and Christchurch. Our staff have a range of arts… Read more

 04 498 0702

-Arts Adviser - Theatre
+Senior Arts Adviser - Dance and Pan-artform Festivals

 Catherine joined Creative New Zealand as Arts Adviser (Theatre) in late 2011.
 Since graduating with a Masters Degree in Theatre from the University of Auckland, she has worked as a producer, arts administrator and actor for a variety of Auckland performing arts organisations.
 Catherine is based in Creative New Zealand’s Auckland office.